benrugg/AI-Render/README.md

 See the wiki for [help with prompt engineering and ideas](https://github.com/benrugg/AI-Render/wiki/Prompt-Engineering), and for [Frequently Asked Questions](https://github.com/benrugg/AI-Render/wiki/FAQ).

+## Local Installation of Stable Diffusion

+There is a beta release that supports local installation with the `Automatic1111 Stable Diffusion Web UI`: [Local installation instructions](https://github.com/benrugg/AI-Render/wiki/Local-Installation).

 ## Bug Reporting and Feature Requests

 Help make the add-on better by reporting any bugs (big or small) or requesting new features: